ruixingw/tsubasa/README.md

 ### What is it?
 *Tsubasa* is a program to prepare input files for Hessian Fitting parameterization.
 ### Why is it?
 Hessian Fitting scheme requires QM optimized geometry, Hessian, RESP charge, and a MM input file.
-Preparing MM input file for Hessian Fitting is a very inconvenient work.
-It includes geometry, atom type, atomic charge and especially, MM functions.
+Preparing MM input file for Hessian Fitting is a very complicated work.
+The major difficulty is identifying MM functions.
 MM functions are all bond types, angle types and dihedral types.
-Manually identifying MM functions is hard for large molecule, and the equilibrium values of harmonic terms (bond stretching and angle bending) are averaged from many bond distances or angles, while this procedure is also complicated. *Tsubasa* program automatically do all calculations and format every thing done into a MM input file, which is eventually used by Hessian Fitting programs.
+Manually identifying all MM functions without a miss is hard for large molecule.
+The equilibrium values of harmonic terms (bond stretching and angle bending) are averaged from many bond distances or angles, while this procedure is also complicated for human. *Tsubasa* program automatically do all calculations, identify MM functions and format every thing done into a MM input file, which is eventually used by Hessian Fitting programs.

 ## Dependencies
 Tsubasa requires the following packages.